 Erosion control becomes a concern when vegetation is completely removed from the ROW.
-Promoting stable plant communities on the ROW allows strong, healthy rootmat conditions that are effective in stabilizing soil and controlling erosion.
+Promoting stable plant communities on the ROW allows strong, healthy root-mat conditions that are effective in stabilizing soil and controlling erosion.
 This vegetation management plan encourages the growth of compatible plant species such as ferns and grasses, sweet-fern, blueberries, blackberries, raspberries, dogwood and other low-growing shrubs as well as a variety of wild flowers.
 In areas where there are compatible species, erosion control is typically less of a concern due to the fact that most plant species are not removed.
-In areas where incompatible species dominate the ROW, erosion controls may be needed if root-mat conditions of the incompatible species begin to grow in or incompatible species re-sprout.
+In areas where incompatible species dominate the ROW, erosion controls may be needed if root-mat conditions of the incompatible species are not effective in controlling erosion until either compatible species begin to grow in or incompatible species re-sprout.